balinenidileep/frappe-v15/Website-Development-Guide.md

 ## Assets

-Keep your assets organized in the `public/` directory
+Keep your assets organized in your app's `public/` directory.
+You can access your assets using the directory: `/assets/paralogic_home/...` Always use absolute URLs for linking your assets or web pages starting with `/`.
+For example `/assets/paralogic_home/logo/logo.png` instead of `assets/paralogic_home/logo/logo.png`

 * public/images/
 * public/images/logo/